zdravkov/kendo-docs/api/javascript/ui/datepicker.md

 ##### readonly `Boolean`

-The argument, which defines whether the datepicker should be readonly or editable.
+The argument, which defines whether the DatePicker should be readonly or editable.

 #### Example - make DatePicker widget readonly